Lupaca: The vertical archipelago

 The Lupaca lived on the Altiplano, a high cold plateau dotted with mountains.
 Lake Titicaca is at an altitude of 3812 m; freezes occur every month of the year.
 Only about two percent of land in the Andean highlands is arable.
 A few crops -- potatoes, oca, olluco, and quinoa—can be grown in favored locations with techniques such as terracing, raised beds, and Waru Waru to moderate the cold temperatures.
 The wealth of the Lupaca was their herds of llamas and alpacas which grazed the barren uplands up to the snowline at about 4800 m.

 Anthropologist John V. Murra used the Lupaca as his exemplar of what he called the "vertical archipelago".
 The Lupaca and other high-altitude Andean people countered the limited potential for agriculture in their homeland by establishing colonies at lower and warmer elevations both westward toward the Pacific Ocean in the Chiribaya cultural area and eastward toward the Amazon River basin.
 The western colonies, located about 200 km distant, were located in irrigated desert valleys in the Moquegua Region and provided agricultural products such as maize, cotton, and chili peppers to the Lupaca living on the Altiplano.
 The eastern colonies provided coca and a variety of tropical forest products.
 Communication with these outlying colonies was maintained via llama caravans.
 Sovereignty over non-contiguous areas appears to have been a characteristic of Andean kingdoms.
 The long distance control of the colonies by the Lupaca implies a safe environment for transport and travel.

 Details of Murra's theory have been challenged, especially Murra's view that the vertical archipelago was a long-standing characteristic of highland peoples.
 Anthropologist Mary Van Buren suggests that the vertical archipelago as described by Murra operated only during the late Inca and early Spanish eras and further speculates that the establishment of colonies at lower elevations by the Lupaca and other highland peoples was motivated more by production of luxury goods rather than being a critical source of food for the entire highland population.

 Fate of the Lupaca

 The Lupaca kingdom disappeared from Spanish records around the end of the 16th century and its people became submerged in the generalized Aymara population.
 The Spanish had increasingly asserted control over the Lupacas and other highland kingdoms, eroded the authority and influence of their traditional leaders, forced Aymaras to work in the silver mines of Potosí, to resettle in "reductions", and appropriated much of the former Lupaca land, especially the lowland agricultural areas of the vertical archipelago.
-Adding to these factors were recurrent epidemics of European diseases which took a heavy demographic toll of the Andean indigenous people.
+Adding to these factors were recurrent epidemics of Old World diseases which took a heavy demographic toll of the Andean indigenous people.